Home

 Part III: Mixture

 - Step 2: estimate values Estimate slope(s), $R_g$ value(s), and the background level.
-In this step, you may do some simple fitting of specific q-ranges, as in Part I
+In this step, you may do some simple fitting of specific q-ranges, as in Part I.

 Challenges

-- Challenge 1: You have measured a sample of nanodiamond powder with SAXS.
-Fit the data, and describe the structural levels in terms of size and dimensionality (you may ignore the Bragg peak at high $q$).
+- Challenge 1: You have measured a sample of nanodiamond powder with SAXS (note that the data is in units of $\text{nm}^{-1}$, and that SasView assumes $\text{Å}^{-1}$).
+Fit the data, and describe the structural levels in terms of size and dimensionality (you may ignore the Bragg peak at high $q$, or you can include it in your fit, e.g. by adding a Gaussian peak).

 Perspectives